top of page

 Beer flight from Fogtown Brewing

-8. Eat some wild Maine blueberries
+9. Eat some wild Maine blueberries

-Blueberry ice cream- Stop at Ben and Bill’s Chocolate Emporium or any ice cream shop in Bar harbor.
+Blueberry ice cream: Stop at Ben and Bill’s Chocolate Emporium or any ice cream shop in Bar harbor.

 Blueberry pie: Geddy’s restaurant had especially good blueberry pie that complemented their exceptional good lobster roll!
+It's worth visiting even if you have to wait a little bit to get seated!

-There you have it!
-You're all set to have your very own uniquely Maine experience in Bar Harbor, ME.
 I hope you enjoyed this post, and I know you'll enjoy your trip.
 As always, thanks for reading, and happy travels!

 bottom of page